Innpacked Logo

 • The hours the event will be open to the public, especially if the hours will differ from the venue’s standard opening times.

-• An explanation of how you will meet each of the four licensing objectives (see, ‘What is the purpose of a premises licence?’ above).
+• How many people you expect to attend the event.
+An explanation of how you will meet each of the four licensing objectives (see, ‘What is the purpose of a premises licence?’ above).

 • Scanned copies of documents that prove you have the right to work in the UK (for example, your passport or Biometric Residence Permit).

-In addition, your local licensing authority may request extra information from you.
+• In addition, your local licensing authority may request extra information from you.
 You can find out more on your local licensing authority’s website.

-Signing your application
+• Signing your premises licence application

+• In most cases, the person (or people) applying for a premises licence must sign the application form.
 However, an agent acting for an applicant (or joint applicants), such as a solicitor, has the authority to sign.

 At Innpacked, we have assisted people with premises licence applications for more than 20 years.
 Our team of licensing consultants have secured thousands of licences for all types of businesses across a range of sectors, from hotels to ‘pop-up’ venues.